Extraltodeus/ComfyUI-AutomaticCFG/README.md

 # Update:

 - Commented out the too-many-line-return Patreon message.
 Also I want to apologize to who requested it as I got unnecessarily agressive.
-This is not my usual behavior.
 - Removed and perfected "Uncond Zero" node and moved it to it's [own repository](https://github.com/Extraltodeus/Uncond-Zero-for-ComfyUI/tree/main)
 - Removed temperature nodes and set a [repository](https://github.com/Extraltodeus/Stable-Diffusion-temperature-settings) for these